rockoder/introduction_to_docker/docker_slides.md

 ![](images/07-compose.png)

-- Another tool in the Docker ecosystem <!-- .element: class="fragment" data-fragment-index="6" -->
-- Helps in container orchestration <!-- .element: class="fragment" data-fragment-index="6" -->
-- Document defining containers and their relationships <!-- .element: class="fragment" data-fragment-index="6" -->

 Note:
+- Another tool in the Docker ecosystem
+- Document defining containers and their relationships
+- Helps in container orchestration
 - Helps in running the containers in correct order

 ---